 For banks incorporated outside India and other financial institutions, 5% of the gross total income shall be allowed as a deduction.
-The above amount shall be calculated before taking into account any deductions under Chapter VI-A.
+The above amount shall be

 • Special reserve created by certain entities being, IDFC, Housing Finance Co. etc. and when any profit from an eligible business is transferred to the reserve, it can be claimed as a deduction.
 This amount of deduction is capped at a maximum of the following: